idogut3/20937-DefensiveSystemsProgrammingCourse-FinalProject-TheOpenUniveristyCourse/README.md

 ﻿# A Little about the project
   This is a project I have done as part of my university course.
-  It is a client-server application that communicates with each other.
+  It is a client-server application that communicates under a tcp connection.
 The client-side is written in Cpp and the server-side is in Python.
+  Each user needs to register or reconnect to the server and only then he can send files to the server.
+Each file he sends is encrypted with an AES key and decrypted by the server.
+The client get's the AES key as part of the 3 way handshake process that uses the RSA
+  asymmetric encryption algorithm.

 Essentially there are 3 major "protocols" that operate with each other in the project, a Registration protocol, a Reconnection protocol and a SendFile protocol.

 [Video for showcasing the project](https://drive.google.com/file/d/1rvdHS-tQpMWXrNozavQi8TW145cvzeQ8/view?usp=sharing)

+#### Libraries used:
+##### - pycryptodome (Python)
+##### - asio boost (Cpp)

 # Overview of Server's Functionality
 The server reads his port from the file "info.port"  (If the file does not exist, it issues a warning and work on the port default: 1256.